AIARE Avalanche Level 1 Truckee Tahoe CA

 Activity Level: Moderate

 Required Skill Level: You must be comfortable descending ungroomed blue/black terrain at the resort.
 Your skiing doesn’t have to look pretty, but we do need everyone to be comfortable skiing and riding in control and avoiding obstacles on the descent.
 You must also be able to hike several miles, at elevations above 7000ft., and can spend time outside in inclement winter weather.
-If you are a beginner backcountry skier, we recommending taking one of our Beginner Backcountry Tours to prep for the AIARE Level 1.
+If you haven’t used your touring equipment before, we recommend taking our Beginner Backcountry Tour before your AIARE Level 1.

 6pm - 9pm